-If you’re purchasing a coat online, it will most likely arrive to its destination packaged in a bag or a box and has been compressed to fit efficiently.
-Like a new duvet blanket or a sleeping bag that has just been released from the compression sac for the first time, you have to fluff it up.
+If you’re purchasing a coat online, it will most likely arrive at its destination packaged in a bag or a box and has been compressed to fit efficiently.
+Like a new duvet blanket or a sleeping bag that has just been released from the compression sack for the first time, you have to fluff it up.
 This allows the insulation to move around to where it needs to be and take on its appropriate shape and/or fit.

 The same goes for a new jacket.
-Whether you have just received a new down insulated or synthetic insulated coat, allow it a few hours or a day to regain its loftiness and proper shape.
+Whether you have just received a new down insulated or synthetically insulated coat, allow it a few hours or a day to regain its loftiness and proper shape.
 Grab a coat hanger and leave the jacket to shape up in a closet or on a hook somewhere so that when you’re ready to try it on for a mini fashion show in front of your friends, you know you’re going to look fabulous and the jacket will too.